 A story of 19-year-old altar boy Aaron (Edward Norton), charged with the murder of his Archbishop, ‘Primal Fear’ follows the investigation of the case by his lawyer Martin Vail (Richard Gere), who believes that Aaron is innocent and is being framed.

 With the looks of the screenwriting, Gere’s performance, and the plot, ‘Primal Fear’ is not on the list of best films of the 1990s decade, or any decade if compared.
 But Edward Norton’s compelling debut, his scenes of character change, and his charismatic looks and expressions are what this film is to vouch for.
 While the story leaves a little to stupefy after the first half, the climax hits the roof with a mind-bending twist.
-‘Primal Fear’ is a must watch for Norton, who for his debut role was nominated for an Academy Award for Best Supporting Actor.
+‘Primal Fear’ is a must-watch for Norton fans, as he was nominated for an Academy Award for Best Supporting Actor.

 Read More: Movies Like Primal Fear